Best render APIs and visual testing platforms compared

-Compare RenderLog with API-only tools for CI, monitoring and QA, then check where a platform saves review time after the image is rendered.
+Compare RenderLog with API-only render tools for CI, monitoring and QA, then check where a platform saves review time after the artifact is created.

 Platform plus API

-Use one API for capture and a dashboard for baselines, diffs and history.
+Use one API for render outputs and a dashboard for baselines, diffs and history.

 Baselines and diff review